 How Rural Communities Respond and Recover after a Hospital Closure

 Previous research has shown hospital closures have immediate negative health and economic effects on a rural community.
 What is less understood is the longer-term recovery period: does the healthcare infrastructure adapt to the loss of the hospital, or does the hospital closure lead to further erosion of local resources?
-In this study, we will track the availability of local resources post-closure and identify any factors predicting the type of response.
-Our findings will inform the ability of communities and policymakers to adapt during this period of continued increases in the rate of closures.
+In this study, we tracked the availability of local resources post-closure and identified any factors predicting the type of response.
+Our findings informed the ability of communities and policymakers to adapt during this period of continued increases in the rate of closures.

 There may be products related to this project; please contact the lead researcher for more information.